ho-nl/magento2-ReachDigital_CurrencyPricing/README.md

 In the Advanced pricing popup you can specify currency prices for the special price and the tier prices:
 ![Currency prices for special prices and tier prices](CurrencyForTierprices.png)

+### Per storeview prices
+The module also adds the possiblity to set prices for products per storeview.
+This allows for more fine grained control compared to standard Magento, which only allows different prices to be set at Website level.

 ### Installation
 Run `composer require reach-digital/magento2-currencypricing` to install the module.